^

 If you feel that any of our content is inaccurate, out-of-date, or otherwise questionable, please select it and press Ctrl + Enter.

 "Arixtra" (fondaparinux sodium) is a drug belonging to the class of anticoagulants, specifically low molecular weight heparins.
-It is used to prevent and treat thromboembolic complications in patients with various diseases such as deep venous thrombosis, pulmonary embolism, myocardial infarction and other conditions associated with thrombosis and thromboembolism.
+It is used for the prevention and treatment of thromboembolic complications in patients with various diseases, such as deep vein thrombosis, pulmonary embolism, myocardial infarction and other conditions associated with thrombosis and thromboembolism.

-The drug is usually administered by subcutaneous injection and is available in various dosages to adapt to the individual needs of the patient.
-It is typically used in hospitals or under medical supervision in an outpatient setting.
+The drug is usually given by subcutaneous injection and is available in different dosages to suit individual patient needs.
+It is usually used in hospitals or under the supervision of a physician in an outpatient setting.

-• Prevention and treatment of deep venous thrombosis (DVT) and pulmonary embolism (PE) in patients at high risk of developing thromboembolic complications.
-This may include patients with acute myocardial infarction, patients following pelvic surgery or traumatic injury, and patients with acute medical conditions who have limited mobility.
+• Prevention and treatment of deep vein thrombosis (DVT) and pulmonary embolism (PE) in patients at high risk of developing thromboembolic complications.
+This may include patients with acute myocardial infarction, patients following pelvic surgery or traumatic injury, and patients with an acute medical condition who are limited in mobility.

 • Prevention and treatment of thrombosis during pregnancy and the postpartum period in women with a high risk of thromboembolic complications or a history of previous thrombosis.

-• Prophylaxis of thrombosis in patients with atrial fibrillation and other arrhythmias who are at high risk of thromboembolic complications and require anticoagulant therapy.
+• Prevention of thrombosis in patients with atrial fibrillation and other arrhythmias who are at high risk of thromboembolic complications and require anticoagulant therapy.

 • Treatment and prevention of thrombosis in patients with arterial or venous catheters.